 SLAP ON THE WRIST?

 United Technologies said it accepted full responsibility for the violations and deeply regretted that they had occurred.
-It said it had already spent $30 million to beef up export controls and had hired more than 1,000 full and part-time employees to address the issue.
+It said it had spent $30 million and hired more than 1,000 full and part-time employees to beef up its internal export oversight.

 "These violations revealed important opportunities to strengthen our export compliance program," United Technologies Chief Executive Louis Chenevert said in a statement, adding that both the Justice and State departments had recognized the company's "significant remedial actions."

 Fein said the penalties were substantial, but analysts said they amounted to a slap on the wrist for a major global industrial conglomerate with annual revenues of $58.1 billion.

 "The fine is substantial ... but it's fairly modest measured against the company's overall revenues," said Loren Thompson, analyst with the Virginia-based Lexington Institute.
 "It will not have a material impact on the company's financial results."

 Hamilton Sundstrand and Pratt & Whitney Canada also admitted that they had failed to make timely disclosures, required by regulations, to the U.S. State Department about the exports.

 The government said the $75 million settlement included $20.7 million in criminal fines, forfeitures and other penalties to be paid to the Justice Department, and $55 million in payments to the State Department as part of a consent agreement resolving 576 administrative export control violations.